 These material changes would allow for broader cultural changes.
 No more will houses be islands, separated from neighborhoods and cities by lines of ownership.
 No more will houses be commodities to be bought and sold on a whim, when each house could be a lifelong home.
 No more will people think of their houses as places of depression and disturbed sleep between shifts.

 Houses can be homes, and we can be more than tenants and owners.
 We can be custodians of homes for our whole lives, should we choose to.
 We can be parts of broader communities, in suburbs purpose-built to foster social ties.
 We can have houses that we want to come back to, that we take pride in, and that do not cause us endless stress.
 While a radical transformation of housing in Aotearoa can only take place in a much broader revolutionary context, it is not simply a matter of waiting for such a time before we can institute these changes.
-Struggles around housing are a core part of any revolutionary approach in Aotearoa, due to the centrality of housing in the minds of most people, and the disproportionate importance of real-estate in the New Zealand Capitalist Economy.
+Struggles around housing are a core part of any revolutionary approach in Aotearoa, due to the centrality of housing in the minds of most people, and the disproportionate importance of real-estate in New Zealand capitalism.
 This struggle must be understood as a vital part of our project to destroy capitalism and implement socialism.
-No section of this programme stands alone.

 - Malva, S.(2017).
 Land, Housing and Capitalism: The Social Consequences of Free Markets in Aotearoa New Zealand | Economic and Social Research Aotearoa. [online] Economic and Social Research Aotearoa.
 Available at: https://esra.nz/land-housing-capitalism/